LaunchCode-Education-Archived/liftoff-OLD/articles/agile-ceremonies/README.md

 ## Standup

 A **standup** is a short status meeting conducted regularly (usually every morning) by agile teams.
-In it's most common format, standups take place by having the entire team stand up near their work area and take turns answering the following questions:
+In its most common format, standups take place by having the entire team stand up near their work area and take turns answering the following questions:

 - What did I complete yesterday?
 - What will I work on today?
 - Am I blocked by anything?

-By "blocked" it is meant that you are prevented from working on or completing task due to a circumstance outside of your direct control.
+By "blocked" it is meant that you are prevented from working on or completing a task due to a circumstance outside of your direct control.
 You could be waiting for another team member or an external party to deliver something necessary for you to proceed.

 Standups have a few purposes.